zkemail/proof-of-twitter/README.md

 > Note: We are using a custom fork of `snarkjs` which generated **chunked zkeys**.
 Chunked zkeys make it easier to use in browser, especially since we have large circuit.
 You can switch to regular `snarkjs` in `package.json` if you don't want to use chunked zkeys.

-For browser use, we also compress the chunked zkeyz.
-The `scripts/upload_to_s3.py` file can be used to do this, and to upload files to AWS s3 (Assuming you have AWS cli configured)
+For browser use, the script also compresses the chunked zkeys.

+**The compressed zkeys, vkey, wasm are copied to /build/artifacts` directory.
+This directory can be served using a local server or uploaded to S3 for use in the browser.

+To upload to S3, the below script can be used.
 ```bash
 python3 upload_to_s3.py --build-dir <project-path>/proof-of-twitter/packages/circuits/build --circuit-name twitter
 ```

-This is mainly for use in the browser.
 There are helper functions in `@zk-email/helpers` package to download and decompress the zkeys in the browser.

 #### » Generate Input and Proof